Please read this information very carefully before making an application.

-You can claim more than once if you are told to self-isolate multiple times.
-This is as long as you meet the eligibility criteria for each individual claim and your periods of self-isolation do not overlap.
+You can claim more than once if your child/young person is told to self-isolate multiple times.
+This is as long as you meet the eligibility criteria for each claim and the periods do not overlap.

-Can I apply after my period of self-isolation has ended?
+Can I apply after my child or young persons period of self-isolation has ended?

 Is a Test and Trace support payment taxable?

 Yes, the support payment will be subject to income tax but will not be subject to National Insurance contributions.
 Tax will not be deducted from the payment itself.
 You will need to declare the payment to HMRC.

 Can my bank take the payment to pay my overdraft?